MaastrichtU-Library/FAIR-research-data-coursebook/reference.md

 {
     "@context": "https://schema.org",
     "@type": "Course",
-    "name": "Circular Research Data Bootcamp",
+    "name": "FAIR Research Data Coursebook",
-    "description": "This is the coursebook of the Circular Research Data Bootcamp.
-This coursebook is an Open Educational Resources following the FAIR and Open Science recommendations.
-A week-long summer camp training looking at real-world examples to achieve data sustainability following the FAIR principles of research data management. ", "version": "v1.0",
+    "description": "Welcome to the FAIR Research Data Coursebook.
+This resource is an Open Educational Resource designed in accordance with FAIR and Open Science guidelines.
+Traditional training materials on FAIR principles often come across as dense and heavily theoretical.
+Our approach, inspired by Library Carpentries, aims for a different learning experience.
+This coursebook offers accessible, entry-level content and practical examples to enable researchers to easily grasp and apply FAIR principles in their work.", "version": "v1.3",
     "url": "https://doi.org/10.5281/zenodo.6974103",
     "license": "https://creativecommons.org/licenses/by/4.0/legalcode",
     "dateCreated": {
         "@type": "Date",
         "@value": "2022-08-01"
-    },
-    "datePublished": {
-        "@type": "Date",
-        "@value": "2022-08-08"
     },
     "inLanguage": {
         "@type": "Language",